kwonus/Quelle/Quelle-AVX.md

 search.exact = 1  search.span = 8 ; nationality ; eternal

-There are two restrictions on macro definitions:
+There are several restrictions on macro definitions:

 1. Macro definition must represent a valid Quelle statements:
    - The syntax is verified prior to saving the statement label.
+2. Macro definitions also exlude and output directives
+   - Any portion of the statement that contains > is incompatible with a macro defition
-2. The statement cannot contain explicit actions:
+3. The statement cannot contain explicit actions:
    - Only implicit actions are permitted in a labelled statement.

+Finally, any macros referenced within a macro definition is expanded prior to the definition.
+Therefore redefining a macro after it is utilized in a subsequent macro definition has no effect after it has already been referenced/expanded.
+We call this macro-determinism.

-Finally, there are two additional ways that a labelled statement can be referenced.
-In the last macro definition above where we created {sample2}, the user could see the expansion in Quelle by issuing this command:
+Two additional explicit commands exist whereby a macro can be manipulated.
+We saw above how they can be defined and referenced.
+There are two additional ways commands that operate on macros: expansion and deletion.
+In the last macro definition above where we created {sample2}, the user could preview an expansion by issuing this command:

 @expand {sample-compound-macro}